-Effective shade curves were developed for the original Willamette Basin TMDL and WQMP (DEQ, 2006).
-Adjustments to the existing shade curve models are unlikely to occur as part of this project.
-However, if it is determined that the models need to be updated DEQ will follow the procedures outlined in this QAPP.
+The effective shade curves were developed for the original Willamette Basin TMDL and WQMP (DEQ, 2006).
+No adjustments were made to these models for the updated TMDL.

-3.14.6 Model inputs
+3.15.6 Model inputs

 There are two categories of models each with different sets of inputs: